 The GPS tab allows users to access their GPS accuracy information for their device, or connected Bluetooth GPS unit.
+As of version 3.10, users who are using an external GPS unit will see an indicator icon showing they are connected.
+For more details on how to connect to an external GPS unit, please see the article here.
 Users will see various information on this tab including, their current location, compass bearing and course, speed, altitude, horizontal accuracy, and vertical accuracy.
 There are two Map View Modes available for users: Course Up and Lock Orientation.

 This feature is new in version 3.9 and is available to all users.
 This feature can be toggled on and off and when engaged displays the map with the user's current travel direction at the top of the device screen.
 As you change direction, the map will rotate accordingly to always keep your travel direction at the top of the screen (this is not dependent on the device orientation or direction, like the compass-mode is).